 - Battery issues: cover instability, not easy to change.

-It won’t bust your bank, take up space, or have you guessing which button stops it beeping either.
-The best news is that it also won’t be sending you into the dreaded man cave for a screwdriver for a battery change.
+This baby bath thermometer won’t bust your bank, take up space, or have you guessing which button stops it from beeping.
+And it won’t send you into the dreaded man cave for a screwdriver for a battery change.

 Despite the simplicity of this thermometer, it has various uses.
-Designed as a playful little fish shape with round edges, it makes a safe tub toy.
-Dry it off and it can be used in the nursery to check room temperature too.
+Designed as a playful little rubber ducky, it makes a safe and fun toy for bathtime games.
+It’s also watertight and mildew-resistant.

 - Bath and room thermometer.

 - Does not display the temperature of the water.

 The temperature of your bath water is dependent upon your baby’s age and comfort.
 The optimal water temperature should be around 100 degrees Fahrenheit or 38 degrees Celcius (1).

 This temperature gets the water as close to your baby’s body temperature as possible.
 Our little ones can’t regulate their temperatures just yet and can lose heat quickly.